 Many women are routinely offered a tubal ligation after giving birth, especially via C-section, as a way to “kill two birds with one stone” (that is, so that they don’t have to come in later should they decide to have the procedure done).
 On the other hand, some men (or their partners) see having a vasectomy as a way for the man to “take one for the team,” especially after the woman has been the one to shoulder the burden of contraception during the bulk of her childbearing years.

 But when choosing sterilization is presented as the only option, it places the burden of responsibility for family planning on one partner as opposed to both.
-One partner will have to choose to undergo the procedure, go through the recovery process, and accept the potential risks associated with the procedure.
+One partner will have to choose to undergo the procedure, go through the recovery process, and accept the potential risks (which exist for both vasectomies and tubal ligations) associated with the procedure.
 One partner may feel pressured to be the one to have the procedure done, or one partner may even be pressuring the other to have the procedure done.
 In some cases, this may lead one or both partners to feel resentful towards the other for having to bear the burden of eliminating their fertility for the sake of not having any more children.
 And you don’t need me to tell you what building pressure and resentment can do to the health of a couple’s relationship.

 Conversely, using a fertility awareness method (FAM) presents the opportunity for partners to work together as a team to avoid pregnancy, by using their knowledge of their fertility patterns.
 This avoids placing the primary responsibility of family planning on one partner over the other, or requiring that one partner (the woman) suffer the potential risks and side effects of contraceptive use.
 In this way, FAMs foster communication and empower the couple with information, rather than making one partner feel like their only option is to choose a permanent surgery to eliminate the possibility of a pregnancy.